 - For first-time users, download the Remitly app and create an account.
 Then, select your destination country.

 - Enter the amount you wish to send.

 - Select your preferred method of delivery, which will vary depending on your country but can include: bank deposit, cash pickup, mobile wallet, or home delivery.

 - Enter your recipient’s information, like their name and address.
 You will need their bank details if you’re sending to their account.
 For many countries, their bank account number is sufficient.
-Some countries, such as Pakistan, ask for an IBAN instead.
+However, some countries, such as Pakistan, ask for an IBAN instead.
 The Remitly app will prompt you for the appropriate number.

 - Enter your information as the sender.

-- Select your method of payment and enter your payment details.
+- Select your method of payment, and enter your payment details.